olioskar/pico8-dev-env/README.md

    ```bash
    just init
    ```
    `just init` always configures the repository root (even if you invoke it from a subfolder).
 If no runtime is detected it will search for one, prompt you to supply a path to a `PICO-8.app` bundle or ZIP archive, copy over the manual/license when found, or let you continue without bundling PICO-8.
+If `workspace/config.txt` is missing, `just init` seeds it from `backups/config.base.txt`, rewrites `desktop_path`, `root_path`, and `cdata_path` for your machine, and stores the personalized copy at `backups/config.local.txt` for safekeeping.

 That's it! 🎉